bytemare/crypto/README.md

 ## Prime-order group interface

-This package defines an interface to the group and its scalars and elements, but exposes a type that handles that for you.
-You don't need to instantiate or implement anything.
+This package exposes types that can handle different implementations under the hood, internally using an interface to the group and its scalars and elements, but you don't need to instantiate or implement anything.
+Just use the type in the top package.

 ### Group interface